terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 ### **4 The hack in detail (the amazing engineering of the GPT-3 transformer)**

-The diagram below summarizes how the TF in GPT-3 works:
+The diagram below summarizes how the TF in GPT-3 works (even the latest and greatest "frontier" LLM TFs use the same basic algorithms as in GPT-3):
 - Loop X inputs 2048 token embeddings (12288 FP16 #s for each token)
 - The TF runs over 1 million billion computations to compute the next token (these computations are 100% deterministic; they will always give the same result for the same inputs).
 - At the end of 96 computational layers the 12288 FP16 #s for the last token are the classification of the entire input pattern (formed by up to 2048 input embeddings).